 Thoughtful financial planning after death includes more than just successfully passing wealth on to loved ones in a manner that protects that wealth for him and/or her and (perhaps) future generations.
 In a litigious society where the “have nots” want what the “haves” own, asset protection has emerged as one of the greatest concerns of successful people.
 Parents are not only concerned about threats to their own wealth while they are alive, they are concerned about protecting their wealth for their descendants.
-With divorce, bankruptcy rates and lawsuits as high as they are, it is easy to understand why clients are concerned about the risk of lifetime assets passing to their children’s spouses, creditors, and predators.
+With divorce, bankruptcy rates, and lawsuits as high as they are, it is easy to understand why clients are concerned about the risk of assets passing to their children’s spouses, creditors, and predators.

-How To Protect Your Spouse and Children Through The Use of a Protective Trust
+How to Protect Your Spouse and Children Through the Use of a Protective Trust

 Here’s a Case Study:

-If her son were to co-mingle his inheritance with his second wife and they divorce, half of the assets could go to the second spouse instead of to his son.
-If her son dies without an estate plan, New Jersey’s intestate law on estate assets controls.
-By operation of law, the inheritance could be split equally between his new wife and his son, with the son receiving his inheritance outright at age 18.
+If her son co-mingles his inheritance with his second wife and they divorce, half of the assets could go to the second spouse instead of to her grandson.
+If her son died without an estate plan, New Jersey’s intestate law controls.
+By operation of law, the inheritance could be divided between his new wife and his son, with the grandson receiving his inheritance outright at age 18.